icecube/OMSim/documentation/extra_doc/2_technicalities.md

 ### Step 3: Matching detection efficiency scan

-The last step is to create the collection efficiency weights to match the relative detection efficiency scans.
+The next step is to create the collection efficiency weights to match the relative detection efficiency scans.
 For this the scan measurement is replicated in the simulation, scanning the PMT in a XY grid.
 The output file of the simulation of this step is a histogram with the position of absorbed photons for each beam position.

  - As before, we have to simulate the beam used during the scan measurement (see for example `Beam::configureXYZScan_PicoQuantSetup` and `Beam::runBeamPicoQuantSetup` for the beam used in Münster)
  - In in `runXYZfrontalScan()` of `OMSim_efficiency_calibration.cc` change the scan range (`grid` vector) and radius limit (`rLim`) according to the diameter of your PMT